We will be accepting volunteers for the Fall 2019 semester in late May, 2019. Please check back at that time.

 Your completed application will include both an up-to date CV as well as an interest statement including details about your research experience, your interest in the Grady Trauma Project, and your goals for the future.
 Please remember that individuals from MANY different disciplines and backgrounds and with different career goals thrive here at GTP — please let us know who YOU are!

-**IMPORTANT** — This is a competitive program — we will notify you if you have been selected for an interview by January 7, 2019, we appreciate your patience.
+**IMPORTANT** — This is a competitive program — we will notify you ONLY IF you have been selected for an interview by Friday April 5, 2019, we appreciate your patience.